 Step 2: Place bacon in a single layer being careful not to overlap.
 You want the air circulating all over each individual strip to be able to crisp up nicely.
 Spray cooking spray on the top of the turkey bacon.
 Unlike pork bacon, turkey bacon has less grease so it needs a little bit of oil to help it crisp up.

 Step 3: Cook for 5-7 minutes or until crispy.
 If you want it even crispier, flip strips halfway through the cooking time.

 CAN I USE THIS RECIPE FOR PORK BACON?

 Absolutely!
-If you’re serving a bit of both, by all means, use the air fryer for crispy pork bacon as well.
-You’ll need to set it to 400 degrees and cook for 10 minutes, but the directions remain the same except there’s no need for cooking spray since pork bacon is naturally greasy.
+If you're serving a bit of both, by all means, use the air fryer for crispy pork bacon as well.
+To make Air Fryer Bacon, you'll need to set it to 400 degrees and cook for 10 minutes, but the directions remain the same except there's no need for cooking spray since pork bacon is naturally greasy.